mcheo-nginx/nic-examples/dashboard-access/README.md

 NOTE: It is good practise not to expose this dashboard to prevent unauthorized user access.

+# Expose NIC Dashboard via NIC
-However, if you still desire to make this NIC dashboard accessible via NIC itself.
-Here is some idea of what you can do.
+However, if you still desire to make this NIC dashboard accessible via NIC itself, here is some ideas of what you can do.

 * Create secret to contain user credentials